 Enjoy some music at the City Park Summer Jazz series

-Warm summer evenings, the sounds of jazz wafting through the air; if you’re looking for the perfect Sunday night activity that is budget-friendly, then check out the City Park Summer Jazz series – the concert is free!
+Head to Denver’s City Park for warm summer evenings, the sounds of jazz wafting through the air.
+If you’re looking for the perfect Sunday night activity that is budget-friendly, then check out the City Park Summer Jazz series – the concert is free!
 Running from late June through to early August, the concerts kick off at 6 pm each Sunday night.

 Pack a picnic rug and a basket of goodies, or purchase some food from the food trucks on-site (there’s a great selection, from pizza and ice cream to Indian and Thai food).
 Or simply come along and enjoy the music, free of charge.